jazzband/django-simple-history/docs/advanced.rst

 By default, the django-simple-history gets the change reason in the field ``changeReason`` of the instance.
 Also, is possible to pass the ``changeReason`` explicitly.
 For this, after a save or delete in an instance, is necessary call the function ``utils.update_change_reason``.
-The first argument of this function is the instance and the seccond is the message that represents the change reason.
+The first argument of this function is the instance and the second is the message that represents the change reason.

 For instance, for the model: